Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">Mammalian</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Gp43-aptamer" target="_blank" style="color:#520049"><b>Gp43 aptamer</b></a></td>
         <td name="td2">T4 DNA polymerase (gp43)</td>
         <td name="td3">A DNA polymerase is a member of a family of enzymes that catalyze the synthesis of DNA molecules from nucleoside triphosphates, the molecular precursors of DNA.
-These enzymes are essential for DNA replication and usually work in groups to create two identical DNA duplexes from a single original DNA duplex.</td>
+These enzymes are essential for DNA replication and usually work in groups to create two identical DNA duplexes from a single original DNA duplex.
+T4 DNA polymerase is a DNA polymerase with 3´ -deoxyribonuclease activity but no 5´a3´ deoxyribonuclease activity.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/2200121/" target="_blank" style="color:#520049"><b>1990</b></a></td>
         <td name="td5">NA</td>
       </tr>